logicalclocks/hops-docs/docs/admin_guide/oauth2.rst

 Hopsworks enterprise edition supports OAuth2 integration for user login.

-To start using OAuth2 for user authentication enable oauth from the admin page by setting oauth_enabled to true as shown in the image below.
+To start using OAuth2 for user authentication enable oauth from the admin page by setting `oauth_enabled` to `true` and then click `Reload variables` as shown in the image below.

 .. _enable-oauth2.png: ../_images/admin/enable-oauth2.png
 .. figure:: ../imgs/admin/enable-oauth2.png